Entropic uncertainty and coherence in Einstein-Gauss-Bonnet gravity: Tripartite QM-EUR and coherence of fermionic field in the context of EGB spacetime

 From Fig.\ref{Fig3}, we find that the overall trends of measurement uncertainty and coherence with respect to the black hole parameters are completely opposite.
 This contrast arises from the fact that quantum coherence embodies a form of nonclassical correlation: stronger coherence corresponds to reduced measurement uncertainty, and conversely, weaker coherence leads to higher measurement uncertainty.
+The opposite variation trends of QMA-EUR and quantum coherence in the EGB spacetime, which both depend on the Gauss-Bonnet coupling and the event horizon radius, can be explained through their relationship with the thermodynamic properties of the black hole in higher dimensions.
+In higher dimensions, the Gauss-Bonnet coupling $\alpha$ modifies spacetime curvature, influencing thermodynamic quantities such as temperature.
+An increase in Gauss-Bonnet coupling $\alpha$ or the event horizon radius $r_{h}$ generally enhances thermodynamic stability.
+This stability suppresses quantum fluctuations, thereby reducing entropic uncertainty.
+Conversely, greater stability helps preserve quantum correlations, leading to enhanced coherence.
 Moreover, we also find that the gravitational effects in Scenario 1 exert a stronger influence on both measurement uncertainty and coherence of GHZ state compared to those in Scenario 2.